daffwt221/homelab-raspberry-network-stack/README.md

 No inbound ports are exposed to the public internet.

-Remote access is achieved exclusively through encrypted overlay networking.
+Remote access is achieved exclusively through encrypted overlay networking via Tailscale.

+---

+## Observability

+The homelab includes a lightweight monitoring stack to observe system health and resource usage.

+Metrics pipeline:

+Node Exporter
+↓
+Prometheus
+↓
+Grafana

+### Collected Metrics

+The monitoring stack provides visibility into:

+- CPU utilization
+- Memory usage
+- Disk usage and filesystem metrics
+- Network throughput
+- System load averages

+Prometheus periodically scrapes metrics from Node Exporter and stores them as time-series data.

+Grafana dashboards are used to visualize system behavior and identify performance bottlenecks on constrained hardware.

 ---